 In addition, Eileen has an MA in Post-War Recovery Studies from the University of York, England, and two BAs from Simon Fraser University in Criminology and Political Science.

-Senior Auditor with the Privacy, Compliance and Training Branch, Ministry of Finance, Government of British Columbia
+Senior Auditor, Privacy, Compliance and Training Branch, Ministry of Citizens' Services, Province of British Columbia

 In addition, David has an MA in Conflict, Security and Development from King’s College London and a BA in History and Politics from the University of Sussex, both from his native UK.